dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 ### Raw Strings

-Raw strings are strings with uninterpreted backslash.
-They are little by prefixing the initial quote with a lowercase "r".
+Raw strings are string literals with an uninterpreted backslash.
+They specified by prefixing the initial quote with a lowercase "r".

 ```python
 >>> rs = r'c:\newdata\test' # Raw (uninterpreted backslash)